fairsilas/South-China-Sea-Game/Outline.md

 ### Core Gameplay Loop
 - Starting in a port near a market with an inventory based on your chosen role.
 - Daily activities of trading, acquiring food, and maintaining your crew.
+In order to progress, you must travel between key trading ports and pirate stashes, overcoming obstacles at sea with each journey and trading goods to increase your wealth, plundering ships, or doing missions for the Qing officials or Confederation of pirates.

 ### Pirate Crew Interaction
 - Opportunities to join or interact with different pirate crews.
 - Consequences of your choices, such as joining the Tayson Rebellion.
+Will lead to Qing officials being hostile toward you.

 ### Naval Combat
 - Realistic naval combat with cannons and historically accurate weapons.